jackbrand900/join-the-siege/README.md

 What is the category?
 ```

 This content-only, dynamically generated prompt enables the system to adapt to new categories without modification to the underlying classifier.
+I chose to make the system content-only to be agnostic to misformatted / miscellaneous file names, but a hybrid content and file-name approach could be used in the future.

 Note: because I am on the free-tier of Together.ai, rate-limiting can occasionally result in "unknown" being predicted for a file.
 If this occurs, please wait a bit and try again.
 If this were a production environment, a higher limit / local LLM would be used.